oracle/graal/docs/tools/insight/Insight-Manual.md

 });
 ```

-Everytime a `new Filter(number)` is allocated, the maximum value of `number` is captured (e.g. the highest prime number found), and also `sum` of all prime numbers found so far.
+Every time a `new Filter(number)` is allocated, the maximum value of `number` is captured (for example, the highest prime number found), and also `sum` of all prime numbers found so far.
-When the main loop in `measure` is over, e.g., there are hundred thousand prime numbers, the result is printed.
+When the main loop in `measure` is over (meaning there are hundred thousand prime numbers), the result is printed.

 Now try the following: